kubevirt/user-guide/docs/latest_release_notes.md

 - [PR #4315][kubevirt-bot] PVCs populated by DVs are now allowed as volumes.
 - [PR #3837][jean-edouard] VM interfaces with no `bootOrder` will no longer be candidates for boot when using the BIOS bootloader, as documented
 - [PR #3879][ashleyschuett] KubeVirt should now be configured through the KubeVirt CR `configuration` key.
-The usage of the kubevirt-confg ConfigMap will be deprecated in the future.
+The usage of the kubevirt-config configMap will be deprecated in the future.
 - [PR #4074][stu-gott] Fixed bug preventing non-admin users from pausing/unpausing VMs
 - [PR #4252][rhrazdil] Fixes https://bugzilla.redhat.com/show_bug.cgi?id=1853911
 - [PR #4016][ashleyschuett] Allow for post copy VMI migrations